DKormann/sciepediaapp/frontend/src/funscript.md

 ### tradeoffs:
 - you dont need curly braces for anything except objects
 - semicolons specifically for variable assignment
-- code becomes dense but concise and fast to write
+- code becomes dense but concise
+- no implicit control flow
+- no mutable states
+- no monads (yet?)

 ### example: